-For some reason, Cupertino seems to love hiding features within iOS 10, so here are 5 of our favorites you might not know about.
+For some reason, Cupertino seems to love hiding features within iOS, so here are 5 of our favorites you might not know about.
 Maybe Apple wants to encourage exploration.
 Perhaps the tech giant just bakes so much into the operating system that it can’t possibly divulge every swipe or hidden feature.
+Whatever the case may be, here are a few hidden iOS features

 Want to know when you sent that latest iMessage in the Messages app?
 It’s easy.
 All you have to do is pull right-to-left from the edge of the screen in the Messages app, and the time-stamps will show up for you.